viniciussanchez/dataset-serialize/README.md

 end;
 ```

-Upon receiving `{"country": "Brazil"}`, assuming our DataSet has 3 fields (ID, NAME, COUNTRY), and the ID and NAME field are required, the following will be returned:
+Upon receiving `{"country": "Brazil"}`, assuming our DataSet has 3 fields (ID, FIRST_NAME, COUNTRY), and the ID and FIRST_NAME field are required, the following will be returned:

 ```
-[{"field":"ID","error":"Id not informed"},{"field":"NAME","error":"Name not informed"}]
+[{"field":"id","error":"Id not informed"},{"field":"firstName","error":"Name not informed"}]
 ```

 **Parameters**